okta/okta.github.io/_source/_posts/2019-03-05-react-schematics.md

 Schematics is a library from the Angular CLI project that allows you to manipulate projects with code.
 You can create/update files and add dependencies to any project that has a `package.json` file.
 That's right, Schematics aren't just for Angular projects!

 Do you have a minute?
-I'd love to show you how can use a schematic I wrote to add authentication to a React app.
-You'll need Node.js installed, then run:
+I'd love to show you how can use a Schematic I wrote to add authentication to a React app.
+You'll need Node.js 10+ installed; then run:

 ```bash
 npx create-react-app rs --typescript